 What is the Law Regarding Employment in Cincinnati?

 Employment law in Cincinnati governs relationships between employer and employees, and independent contractors.
 Such laws regulate employment matters like hiring, wage levels, and termination policies.
-Both employees and employers should have knowledge of the Cincinnati employment laws.
+Both employees and employers must have knowledge of the Cincinnati employment laws.

 "At-Will" vs. Contract Employment Terms